Formation of Carbon Dwarfs: Abstract

 \section{Abstract}

-We consider the formation of dwarf carbon stars via accretion from a carbon AGB companion in light of the new 107 object sample of Downes et al. (2004).
-This sample is now large enough to allow good mass determination via comparison of a composite spectrum to theoretical atmospheric models.
+Since low-mass main sequence stars do not produce carbon, the large number of carbon dwarfs recently discovered using the Sloan Digital Sky Survey presents a puzzle requiring a theoretical explanation.
+We consider the formation of dwarf carbon stars via accretion from a carbon asymptotic giant branch (AGB) companion in light of the 107 object sample of Downes et al. (2004).
+This sample is now large enough to distinguish between carbon giants and dwarfs via comparison of a composite spectrum to theoretical atmospheric models.
 Carbon dwarfs of spectral type M are indeed main sequence M dwarfs with enhanced metallicity and carbon abundance.
 We also calculate the predicted abundance of both M and of F/G carbon dwarfs, and show that the latter should be falsifiable in the near future.